 For ITAs that scored 20 to 25 on the TOEFL iBT or 110 to 150 on the TOEIC or a 6.5 on the IELTS

 - Enrollment and successful completion of the ITA Workshops by the department during a semester prior to beginning their 9183/9184 job code.
 (Concurrent enrollment and 9183/9184 employment will not be allowed).
-This student can hold a 9550 appointment for one semester as long as they are simultaneously enrolled in the ITA Workshop.
+This student can hold a 9550 appointment for one semester if they are simultaneously enrolled in the ITA Workshop.

 - Passing score will be placed in banner (SPEK of 50).
 Unsuccessful completion will require the course to be repeated until all course requirements are met and the ITA is deemed able to teach at USF.

-- Teaching Certificate retrieved from the receptionist in ALN 226 or the Teaching Certificate will be emailed directly to the student.
-Certificates will only be given to students with a sufficient TOEFL or TOEIC score or those that complete the ITA Workshop.
+- Teaching Certificate may be retrieved from the receptionist in ALN 226 or the Teaching Certificate will be emailed directly to the student.
+Certificates will only be given to students who complete the ITA Workshop.